 There are two legal instruments through which the crime of DUI is sanctioned.
 On the one hand we find the Vehicle Code section 23152 (a), which punishes driving under the influence of alcohol or drugs.
 On the other, the Vehicle Code, section 23152 (b) for driving with a concentration of alcohol equal to or greater than .08% in the blood.

 To accuse and find a driver guilty of DUI, the prosecution must prove either of these two charges.
 However, a specialized Los Angeles DUI attorney can make the defendant still have possibilities.
 He could avoid jail for the defendant or have his file stained as a driver.

 If this is your case at Lluis Law, we have been dealing with traffic and criminal offenses for more than 40 years.
-Our expert DUI lawyers in Los Angeles can review your case for free and this does not compromise anything.
+Our expert DUI lawyers in Los Angeles can review your case this does not compromise anything.

 DUI for the first time